 Performance at interview

-Interviews are normally held as part of the admissions process in late February and early March.
+Interviews for short-listed candidates are normally held in late February and early March.

 How your application is assessed

 Your application will be assessed purely on your proven and potential academic excellence and other entry requirements published under that heading.